5 Dysphagia Management Tips: Evidence to Implementation

 Palmer, P.M., Padilla, A. H., (2021b, November).
 Aspiration and the Pulmonary Biome: A Clinical Framework.
 Online presentation at the annual convention of the American Speech-Language-Hearing Association, Washington, D.C.

-REFERENCES to support the BOLUS Framework (listed within each letter):
+References to support the Dysphagia Management BOLUS Framework

 B